williamvds/uni/swm/lectures.md

 - Can use testing frames, eg JUnit for Java
 - Test names should be descriptive
-  - Help tracking down where they occured, may hint what caused it
+  - Help tracking down where they occurred, may hint what caused it
 - Need to also consider...
   - integration testing
   - acceptance testing